bergwerf/bromium/README.md

 ### Comments
 Meaningless comments such as `/// Constructor` or copied comments from the super class should be omitted.

+### Error messages
+Error messages should be full sentences.

 Topics for further research
 ---------------------------